triantafyllou/FlameCens/README.md

 artist1   :The artist in file1 (optional - text)
 artist2   :The artist in file2 (optional - text)
 title     :Title of the sonf (optional - text)
-tuning    :Key transposition in semitones (optional - interger)
+tuning    :Key transposition in semitones (optional - integer)
 </pre>

 Artist1, artist2 and title are optional information to be displayed in the visualization.
 "Uknown" will be displayed in case they are not defined